 In “Preparing to manage coral reefs for ocean acidification: lessons from coral bleaching,” Dr. Elizabeth McLeod and her co-authors discuss how management strategies designed to address coral bleaching can be modified to address the impacts of ocean acidification.
 The authors note that while stabilizing CO2 emissions is the most critical step to address ocean acidification, it is beyond the scope of reef managers.
 They highlight the importance of management strategies to address ocean acidification including: spatial risk spreading; managing connectivity between source and sink reefs; and improved management of local-scale stressors to enhance reef resilience.
 Five research priorities are also identified to incorporate ocean acidification into conservation planning and management.
-Read the abstract or email email@example.com for a copy of the article.
+Read the abstract or email email@example.com new email for a copy of the article.

 What coral reef region do you think will be impacted by ocean acidification first?

 Some regions like the Great Barrier Reef, Coral Sea, and Caribbean Sea, are projected to have seriously low aragonite saturation more quickly than other important reef areas like those in the Central Pacific.
 The hard part about all of this is that these studies are looking at global patterns of ocean acidification and we now know that local processes can be even more important in affecting ocean chemistry than global processes.
 Reef-scale processes can either exacerbate or reduce the impacts of changing ocean chemistry, making it really hard to predict how one area will fare compared to another.

 What next steps should a coral reef manager take after reading this article to address the impacts of ocean acidification at their site?